alabella19/LaBella_Lab_Notebook_2022/Dr_LaBella_Notebooks/Dr_LaBella_June_22.md

 - Create custom R script to determine the frequency of various models - this was created in an R-markdown file called trace_to_model_counts.Rmd
 - Tested to see if any rates are zero - from reading the paper it seems like it should be well above 80% zero score

+__Results__ I'm still trying to figure out which comes first, gain of growth or gain of generalist in specific carbon sources

 __Additional Things__